PS5 restock update today — track now on Twitter, Walmart, Best Buy and more

 Rumors of new PS5 restock are already circling around the internet.
 Retailers from Target to Best Buy are expected to have PS5 restock this week.
 That's in addition to the regular suspects like GameStop and Sony Direct.

 So we're here to help you secure PS5 stock when inventory returns.
-We're tracking rumored PS5 restocks on Twitter and keeping an eye out for surprise PS5 drops.
+We're tracking rumored PS5 restocks on Twitter and keeping an eye out for surprise PS5 drops from dozens of retailers.
 We've also pulled together a list of the top U.S. retailers that sell the PS5 and PS5 Digital Edition.
 Be sure to bookmark this page and check back often for the latest updates on all things PS5 as we track restocks in real-time.

 Where to buy PS5: Check PS5 restock now

-As of April 19 at 9:15 a.m.
+As of April 20 at 7:31 p.m.
 ET, there is no PS5 restock available.
+However, a Target PS5 drop is rumored for this week.
 To help with your PS5 search, below you'll find our PS5 restock tracker along with links on where to buy the PS5.

 PS5: $499 @ Amazon